abiosoft/blog/content/about.md

 > _"The mark of a true hero is humility."_

-A speaker of Yoruba, English and Arabic.
+A speaker of Yoruba, English and Arabic languages.

 > _"If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart."_